ladybug-tools/spider/cookbook/manifold/README.md

 <details open >
 <summary>Concept</summary>

-Given: arbitrary geometry object in 3D space composed of triangles
+Given: arbitrary geometry object in 3D space composed of triangles - in other words any Three.js Mesh object)

-Task 1: Poke a hole in the geometry by moving a single vertex at ant arbitrary location in the geometry Task 2: By algorithm only, identify the moved vertex - the errant one making the hole - and display its location
+Task 1: Poke a hole or any number of holesin the geometry by moving any vertex at any arbitrary location in the geometry to any distance away from its given position
+Task 2: By algorithm only, identify the moved vertices - the errant ones making the holes - and display the positions of the errant vertices
+Task 3: Repair the geometry

 ### Define "Manifold"